Restream/reindexer/sharding.md

 - Update/Delete requests can only be executed on the single shard with explicit sharding key in request.
 - Distributed requests for fulltext index are not supported.
 - The only allowed condition for sharding index in queries is '='.
 So each query must be executed either on the single node or on every node (when sharding key is not specified).
+- `ORDER BY` in distributed requests requires json paths and index names beind the same for sorted fields.
 - Distributed joins and aggregations AVG, Facet and Distinct are not supported.
 - Fulltext, array or composite indexes may not be used as sharding key.
 - `Explain` is unavailable for distributed queries.